Faruman/SudokuSolver/README.md

 # Sudoku Solver

-The [Sudoku Solver](https://mysudokusolver.ey.r.appspot.com/) is a web application that leverages deep learning and iterative processes to create the perfect environment to work on your sudokus.
+The [Sudoku Solver](https://mysudokusolver.ey.r.appspot.com/) is a web application for desktop and mobile that leverages deep learning and iterative processes to create the perfect environment to work on your sudokus.

 ## Using the Sudoku Solver